Skip to main content

 1. Markers.
 Use markers to display information, such as accounts or suppliers, as points on the map.

 2. Areas.
 Use areas to display information, such as revenue or headcount across regions or countries, on the map.
-You can define areas by country or ZIP code.
+You can define areas by country, ZIP code, or state.

 Configure a Map chart for markers